UACH > Homepage-en > ABOUT US > Departments

 Departments

-Academic Laboratory of Material Research of Painted Artworks (ALMA)
+Academic Materials Research Laboratory of Painted Artworks (ALMA)

 Department head: Hradil David, Mgr.
 Ph.D.